Sponsors of

 MGCC Silverstone meeting in the summer.
 He achieved success with WSM 202

-and the WSM MGB between 1963 and 1967 before the family moved to the Isle
+and the WSM MGB before the family moved to the Isle

 Lewis,